dragonflydb/documentation/docs/getting-started/benchmark.md

 ## Methodology
 - **Remote Deployment:** Dragonfly is a multi-threaded server designed to run remotely.
-Therefore, we recomment running the load testing client and server on separate machines for a more accurate representation of real-world performance.
+Therefore, we recommend running the load testing client and server on separate machines for a more accurate representation of real-world performance.
 - **Minimizing Latency:** Locate client and server within the same Availability Zone and use private IPs for optimal network performance.
 If you benchmark in the AWS cloud, consider an AWS Cluster placement group for the lowest possible latency.
 The rationale behind this - to remove any environmental factors that might skew the test results.